simone-lofaso/quiet-quest/README.md

 - Tap on a recommendation pin and the information provided
   - A pop up should appear asking if you want to "Save Recommendation" or "Cancel"
   - If you save the recommendation you will be able to view the saved recommendation in the Bookmarks Page
-  - If you want to delte the saved recommendation from your bookmarks, click on the trash-outline button
+  - If you want to delete the saved recommendation from your bookmarks, click on the trash-outline button
 - Go back to the home page and retake the quiz

 ## Git Cloning Project: